jonasbn/perl-task-date-holidays/README.md

 # DESCRIPTION

-THis module is intended to provide an easy way to install all of the Date::Holidays::\* distributions.
+THis distribution is intended to provide an easy way to install all of the Date::Holidays::\* distributions.

-Bundling these makes it easier for me personally, in the work related to maintaining [Date::Holidays](https://metacpan.org/pod/Date%3A%3AHolidays).
+Bundling these makes it easier for me, in the work related to maintaining [Date::Holidays](https://metacpan.org/pod/Date%3A%3AHolidays).

-If your distribution is missing, let me know or fork and send me a pull request or just let me know.
+If your distribution is missing send me a pull request or just let me know.

-If you want to provide a distribution to the namespace, please see Date::Holidays for more documentation on this.
+If you want to provide a distribution to the namespace, please see Date::Holidays for more information.

 Do note that because a distribution is listed in the below list, does not necessarily make it compatible with the Date::Holidays API.
 Distributions listed here indicate that a given distribution is either compatible or being considered for inclusion.

 Please see [Date::Holidays](https://metacpan.org/pod/Date%3A%3AHolidays)